wthrowe/AssembleFrames/README.md

 (in order) into a video.
 The video file will be written to `<output_prefix>.mp4`, and the framerate will be `<fps>` frames per second.

-Currently, encoder options are hard-coded in `AssembleFrames.java` and may require modification to best meet your needs.
+Build-time encoder options are specified in `application.conf` and may be overridden at runtime by defining the corresponding properties for the JVM with command line flags of the form `-Dcdmuhlb.assembleframes.<property>=<value>`.

 Technical details
 -----------------